StitchDesign/Stitch/Guides/Patch.md

 *Outputs*
 * A Boolean indicating whether the input items are exactly equal.

-### Switch
-A node that will flip between an On and Off state whenever a pulse is received.

-*Inputs*
-* A pulse that will flip the switch whenever a pulse is received
-* A pulse to turn on the switch
-* A pulse to turn off the switch

-*Outputs*
-* A Boolean On/Off Value

 ### Greater or Equal
 Checks if two input numbers are greater than or equal to one another